harasuke/SwSh-Showdown-Layout/README.md

-# [Ver 1.0 - Alpha] SwSh-Showdown-Layout
+# [Ver 1.0.2 - Alpha] SwSh-Showdown-Layout
 Theme for Pokémon Showdown based on the style of Sword&amp;Shield main games.

-Currently it does support 2vs2 VGC 2023 Format.
-No other format have been tested.
+Supports 2023 + 2024 VGC formats.
+No other formats have been tested.

 <img width="638" alt="Screenshot 2022-12-19 at 22 41 03" src="https://user-images.githubusercontent.com/30316462/208529567-74cea360-017d-4e12-bb79-63a7715231a5.png">